Dust Mite Covers

 White Sale - Take an EXTRA 10% Off All Bedding Now!
 Limited Time Only.
 Use Coupon Code BEDDING10

 Dust mites are the most common cause of allergies from house dust, with 80% of all allergy sufferers being allergic to these little critters.
 Dust mite allergies are similar to those of pollen allergies – red, itchy eyes, stuffy nose, sneezing, and wheezing.
 Dust mites are microscopic creatures that live and multiply easily and are most commonly found in pillows, mattresses, and box springs.
 As many as 2 million mites can be found in an unprotected mattress, taking only 4 months to become infested.
-The most effective way to control a dust mite infestation is to completely enclose your mattress, box spring, and pillows with allergen-proof bedding covers.
-Every one of our encasement brands has been tested and certified as a dust mite barrier.
+The most effective way to control a dust mite infestation is to completely encase your mattress, box spring, and pillows with allergen-proof bedding covers, dust mite covers.
+Every one of our dust mite cover brands has been tested and certified as a dust mite barrier.
 Our product experts have tested and evaluated our line of covers based on pore size, breathability, ease of putting on, comfort, and care.
 You will be able to rest easy knowing your bedding is 100% protected by our allergy-free dust mite covers.